 Thanks to all the volunteers, without whom this Championship would not exist!
 Thanks to all our official national sponsors.

 - Rawlings (bats)

 - Mizuno (gloves)

-- Mizuno (catcher glove)

 - Rawlings (baseballs)

-- Kahunaverse Sports Group (umpire clothing supplier)
+- Home Run Sports (umpire clothing supplier)

 - Sport Canada

 Best of luck to all the teams; enjoy the competition